Cyprus in the Eurovision Song Contest 2009: Semi-final

-Christina Metaxa took part in technical rehearsals on 5 and 8 May, followed by dress rehearsals on 13 and 14 May.
-The Cypriot performance featured Christina Metaxa wearing a white dress and joined by five backing vocalists, two of them in the front of the stage and dressed in white with the remaining three at the back of the stage and dressed in black.
+Metaxa took part in technical rehearsals on 5 and 8 May, followed by dress rehearsals on 13 and 14 May.
+The Cypriot performance featured Metaxa wearing a white dress and joined by five backing vocalists, two of them in the front of the stage and dressed in white with the remaining three at the back of the stage and dressed in black.
 The performance featured Metaxa and the two backing vocalists on shining white rotating boxes that were stapled at the end of the song.
 The stage and LED screens predominantly displayed sea blue colours and a dark forest background with falling leaves and fireflies.
 The artistic director of the performance was Fotis Nikolaou.
-The backing vocalists that joined Christina Metaxa were Anna-Karin Eliades, Chris Charalambides, the composer of "Firefly" Nikolas Metaxas, Riana Athanasiou and Richard Hall.
+The backing vocalists that joined Metaxa were Anna-Karin Eliades, Chris Charalambides, the composer of "Firefly" Nikolas Metaxas, Riana Athanasiou and Richard Hall.

 At the end of the show, Cyprus was not announced among the top 10 entries in the second semi-final and therefore failed to qualify to compete in the final.
-It was later revealed that Cyprus placed fourteenth in the semi-final, receiving a total of 32 points.
+It was later revealed that Cyprus placed 14th in the semi-final, receiving a total of 32 points.